urshofer/ofxVideoSlicer/README.md

 Events
 ------

-You can register the following event:
+ofxVideoSlicer fires an end Event after succesful processing.
+You can register it like this:

 	ofEvent<endEvent> onFileProcessed;